Inside the family feud of the multibillion-dollar Sol Goldman empire

 “I wish,” Steven told him.
 “Unfortunately, you know, it’s a pride thing.
 There’s no real prize.”

-Steven went to Stuyvesant High School and then attended Vanderbilt University in Tennessee, where he earned a degree in political science in 2013.
+Steven went to Stuyvesant High School in Manhattan and Vanderbilt University in Tennessee, where he earned a degree in political science in 2013.
 When he returned to New York he worked part-time at Solil for seven years.
 He also did a brief stint at Gary Barnett’s Extell Development, which has done a number of deals with Solil, before heading off to the University of Pennsylvania to get his MBA in real estate at Wharton.

 At Solil he started out on property management, leasing and building violations, eventually moving up the chain to do development, acquisitions and Solil’s specialty: high-profile net lease transactions.